USD ($)

 Types of Gateway IP

-1. Default Gateway IP: It is the most common type of gateway IP used by devices to send traffic outside the local network.
-It is typically assigned to the router’s LAN interface.
-Example: 192.168.1.1.
+1. Default Gateway IP: The most common gateway IP used by devices to route traffic outside the local network.
+Typically assigned to the router’s LAN interface.
+Example: 192.168.1.1

-2. Static Gateway IP: This IP is manually configured by a network administrator and remains fixed.
-It ensures consistent routing and is often used in enterprise networks for better control.
-Example: 10.0.0.1.
+2. Static Gateway IP: Manually configured by a network administrator and remains fixed.
+Ensures consistent routing and is widely used in enterprise networks for better control.
+Example: 10.0.0.1

-3. Dynamic Gateway IP: Assigned automatically by a DHCP server, this IP can change over time depending on the network configuration.
-It is common in home and small office networks.
+3. Dynamic Gateway IP: Assigned automatically by a DHCP server and can change over time based on network configuration.
+Common in home and small office networks.

-4. Public Gateway IP: This IP is used by routers or firewalls to connect to the internet.
-It is routable over the public internet and provided by ISPs.
+4. Public Gateway IP: Used by routers or firewalls to connect to the Internet.
+Routable over the public Internet and provided by Internet Service Providers.
 Example: 203.0.113.1

 The table below summarizes the Client IP vs Gateway IP comparison: